 6. Sugus are no longer made in Switzerland.
 In 1993, Suchard moved the factory to France.

 7. In 2005, Suchard sold the Sugus brand to Wm.
-Wrigley Jr. Company, a division of Mars, Inc.—the same company that manufactures Starburst.
+Wrigley Jr. Company, a division of Mars, Inc. As a result, it belongs to the same company that manufactures Starburst.

 8. Today, Sugus comes in three flavor categories: Classic (strawberry, pineapple, lemon and orange), Tree Fruits (apple, pear, cherry and peach) and Sugar Free (the same flavors at Classic).

 9. Fruit juice concentrate makes up 0.5% of the ingredients in Sugus.
-In addition, they contain sugar, glucose syrup, palm kernel fat, gelatin, emulsifier lecithin, flavors and dyes (E162, E160a, E160e).
+They also contain sugar, glucose syrup, palm kernel fat, gelatin, emulsifier lecithin, flavors and dyes (E162, E160a, E160e).

 Do you have fond memories of Sugus from your childhood?
 Which flavor is your favorite?
 Please share your comments below or send me an email.
 Many thanks!